MicrosoftDocs/winrt-api/windows.applicationmodel.store/currentappsimulator_reportconsumablefulfillmentasync_2121095554.md

 # Windows.ApplicationModel.Store.CurrentAppSimulator.ReportConsumableFulfillmentAsync

 ## -description
-Simulates notifying the Windows Store that the purchase of a consumable add-on (also called an in-app product or IAP) is fulfilled and that the user has the right to access the content.
+Simulates notifying the Microsoft Store that the purchase of a consumable add-on (also called an in-app product or IAP) is fulfilled and that the user has the right to access the content.

 ## -parameters
 ### -param productId